sludovicdelys/TIL/Web/web-knowledge.md

 > 🤿 You can checkout the section that focuses on the performance impact of Emotion, as it was used in the Spot codebase in Sam Magura's [article](This section focuses on the performance impact of Emotion, as it was used in the Spot codebase.)

+Splitting our CSS into small chunks and grouping them with their component will prevent the rendering of an element's styling if that element is not present.

+It simplifies the way the app's styling is organized and eases the use of naming conventions